Thursday, April 11, 2024

 Our galaxy, the Milky Way Galaxy, is not rare.
 Barred spiral galaxies are the most numerous galaxies, representing about 40% of the galaxies in the universe.
 However, about 10% of spiral galaxies are "active galaxies", either Seyfert galaxies or quasars.
 Some cosmologists believe the radiation bursts from active galaxies would prevent life from forming within those galaxies.
 Subtracting the 10% of active galaxies brings the number of non-active barred spiral galaxies down to about 35%, or roughly one-third of the galaxies in the universe.
 But why focus on barred spiral galaxies?
 Barred spiral galaxies are considered the most mature galaxies.
 The maturity of a barred spiral galaxy means it has enough Population I stars which would have enough metal content to have rocky planets.
 Population I stars are third-generation stars.
 It is unlikely for life-bearing planetary systems to develop around second-generation Population II stars, and impossible around first-generation Population III stars.
 Also, barred spiral galaxies have fewer spiral arms, and more space between their spiral arms, which means they have a larger galactic habitable zone, but even more important, it means there are more areas in the galaxy that are not so crowded with stars that interstellar cosmic rays and nearby supernovas would disrupt life on nearby planetary systems.
 If barred spiral galaxies offer the best opportunity for life-bearing planetary systems, then only about one-third of the galaxies in the universe have a high potential for life.

 Our Solar System is a rare.
 It was seeded not only with metals from a past supernova, but also very heavy metals from a past kilonova (the collision of two neutron stars, an exceedingly rare event).
-Heavy metals are required for intelligent life to advance beyond the stone age.
+Smelting metal is required for intelligent life to advance beyond the stone age.
+The presence of metals like tin and copper in the Earth's crust allowed metallurgy to develop.
+The presence of uranium in the Earth's crust made the atomic age possible.
 Our solar system has a very large gas giant (Jupiter) as the first planet outside of the habitable zone, which reduces collisions from asteroids, comets, and meteors in the inner solar system.

 Cosmologist Brian Keating, while on the Joe Rogan Podcast in August of 2023, posited the idea if there were eight factors required for life on Earth (in reality there may be tens of trillions), and each factor had a one in a thousand chance of succeeding (but in reality it might be one in a billion), the result, one over ten to the twenty-fourth power, is comparable to one opportunity among every star that ever existed in the history of the universe.
 Not one star of those currently in the universe, but one star in the entire history of the universe.
 The universe is currently on its third generation of stars.